City

 2. Nurse Practitioner

 Nurse Practitioners provide primary and specialty care.
 They work in hospitals, clinics, and private practices.
-This role requires strong communication and problem-solving skills.
+This role requires strong communication skills.
 Madison has a growing demand for healthcare services.

 Find Nurse Practitioner jobs in Madison, WI